For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Demonstrate understanding and consideration for end users and their importance in the development of an outcome.
+- Demonstrate manaakitanga (respect and care) of users in the development of an outcome

-- Critically conceptualise ideas by practising auahatanga (innovation) and manaakitanga (respect and care).
+- Develop and refine ideas by practising auahatanga (innovation)

 Assessment